MathewStylianidis/Musical-tempo-tracking/README.md

 # Tempo tracking using probabilistic estimation/ML/signal processing methods

 This repository contains work from a project done for the EL2320 course (Applied Estimation) in KTH.
+The report for the project is under the *report* directory.

 ## Environment details